-The Better Business Bureau and Federal Trade Commission are warning the public about current Facebook scams, in which online criminals attempt to rob victims of their hard-earned money.
+The Better Business Bureau, Federal Trade Commission and the National Cybersecurity and Communications Integration Center are warning the public about current Facebook scams, in which online criminals attempt to rob victims of their hard-earned money.

 These Facebook crimes include the following: